 E-Stamping is a computer based application and a secured way of paying Non Judicial stamp duty to the Government.
+The prevailing system of physical stamp paper / franking is being replaced by E-Stamping system.
+The benefits of e-Stamping are as under:

-The benefits of e-Stamping are e-Stamp Certificate can be generated within minutes; e-Stamp Certificate generated is tamper proof; Easy accessibility and faster processing; Security; Cost savings and User friendly.
+- 1. e-Stamp Certificate can be generated within minutes; - 2. e-Stamp Certificate generated is tamper proof; - 3. e-Stamp Certificate generated has a Unique Identification Number; - 4.
+Easy accessibility and faster processing; - 5.
+Security; - 6.
+Cost savings and User friendly.